chemle/emle-engine/README.md

 final values of λ, with the additional `--interpolate-steps` option specifying the number of steps (calls to the server) over which λ will be linearly interpolated.
 (This can also be specified using the `EMLE_INTERPOLATE_STEPS` environment variable.)
-In this case the log file will contain output similar to that shown below.
+In this case the energy file (if written) will contain output similar to that shown below.
 The columns specify the current step, the current λ value, the energy at the current λ value, and the pure MM and EMLE energies.

 ```
 #     Step                     λ             E(λ) (Eh)           E(λ=0) (Eh)           E(λ=1) (Eh)